vitabaks/autobase/automation/roles/upgrade/README.md

   - Notes: Install 'pexpect' package if missing
 - **Test PostgreSQL database access using a unix socket**
   - if there is an error (no pg_hba.conf entry):
-    - Add temporary local access rule (during the upgrade)
+    - Add temporary local hba rule (during the upgrade)
     - Update the PostgreSQL configuration
 - **Check the current version of PostgreSQL**
   - Stop, if the current version does not match `pg_old_version`